 Ndlovu Primary School is situated in a rural area of Kwa-Zulu Natal.
 The school serves a very poor community where water is scarce and agricultural activity is limited to small-scale cattle and goat rearing.
-We first introduced Ndlovu Primary in Unit 5 when we discussed its nutrition programme that is integrated into the aftercare facility.

 The aftercare programme is run by NOAH (Nurturing Orphans of AIDS for Humanity).
-The aftercare facility receives funding from NOAH, as well as from the nearby Phinda game reserve and from the Media in Education Trust Africa (MiETA).
+The aftercare facility receives funding from NOAH, as well as from the nearby private Phinda Game Reserve and from the Media in Education Trust Africa (MiETA).
 It is a community-based programme run at Ndlovu school.
 It serves about 258 vulnerable children from Ndlovu Primary School.
 It also takes in orphans and vulnerable children (OVC) from the surrounding schools including the local secondary school.
 Typically, the teachers from the schools alert the aftercare professional staff and volunteers to the fact that specific children are in need of the support offered by the aftercare facility.
 The children and their care givers (where applicable) are approached by the volunteers and invited to attend the aftercare.
 The aftercare programme runs from 13H30 until 16H00 during the school term.

-The aftercare programme is comprised of:
+The aftercare programme comprises:

-- a meal served daily - supervised homework - sports on a Tuesday (mainly soccer and netball played on an piece of empty ground and supervised by volunteers) - craft on a Wednesday (the craft work is taught by traditional crafters from the community beadwork, weaving as well as pottery some of which is sold to tourists) - home visits undertaken on Fridays by volunteers from the aftercare facility - · opportunity for counselling
+- a meal served daily; - · supervised homework; - sports on a Tuesday (mainly soccer and netball supervised by volunteers); - craft on a Wednesday (taught by traditional crafters from the community); - volunteers from the aftercare facility undertake home visits on Fridays; and - · an opportunity for counselling.